Surviving and thriving in the first 90 days - the poka-yoke of hiring leaders

 These people in CPO jobs are a bit of a Jack/Jacqueline-of-all-trades in the corporate setting:

-• they need to be knowledgeable in many markets (up to 500 (!) distinctly different supply market categories).
+• They need to be knowledgeable in many markets (up to 500 (!) distinctly different supply market categories).

 The external hires fallacy